FarzeenKist/DEX-Witnet/readme.md

     ```
     >**_Note_**: Do not forget to replace `value` by one cUSD and `_lastPrice` with the value you fetched in the previous step.
 You should also replace the `ether` values in the formula with the respective `wei` amount.
 Finally, to make things easier you can use the [Desmos](https://www.desmos.com/scientific) scientific calculator.
 6. Call the `tradeCUsdToCelo()` on Laika and confirm the transaction.
-7. Subtract the new CELO balance you now see in your Metamask wallet with the amount saved in step 3.
-It should be more or less equal to the amount saved in step 4 when converted to `wei`.
+7. Copy the transaction hash and go to the Celo Alfajores Explorer and paste in it.
+In the **Transaction Details**, you should see the CELO amount transferred and it should more or less be equal to the amount calculated in step 5.

 ### Testing the `withdrawCUsd()` Function